-Firmware Not Found If no compatible firmware is found in the SYNC I/O Folder, a dialog appears instructing you to install SYNC I/O firmware.
+Firmware Not Found If no compatible firmware is found in the Pro Tools Utilities folder, a dialog appears instructing you to install the SYNC I/O firmware.
 Use the Pro Tools installer CD, or use the latest version of the SYNC I/O Setup software utility (Windows only).

-SYNC I/O Not on DigiSerial Port In order to update SYNC I/O firmware from Pro Tools, SYNC I/O must be connected to the DigiSerial Port.
+SYNC I/O Not on DigiSerial Port In order to update SYNC I/O firmware from Pro Tools, the SYNC I/O must be connected to the DigiSerial Port.
 Otherwise, if the SYNC I/O is connected to the computer's serial port, you can update the firmware using the SYNC I/O Setup software utility (Windows only).

-To update SYNC I/O firmware from Pro Tools:
+To update the SYNC I/O firmware from Pro Tools:

-- 1 Choose Setups > Peripherals and click the Synchronization tab. - 2 Make sure you have already configured the Synchronization Device and Port options for SYNC I/O.
+- 1 Choose Setup > Peripherals and click the Synchronization tab. - 2 Make sure you have already configured the Synchronization Device and Port options for the SYNC I/O.